adebola-io/pebble/design/board.md

 20. Strings can be multiplied by numbers and concatenated to other strings.
 21. Arrays can be added to other arrays.
 22. Types can be compounded using the `or` operator.
+23. @use imports can only be used at the top level of a module or a file.
-23. Class constructors are methods that have the class name as a function id.
+24. Class constructors are methods that have the class name as a function id.
 A class cannot have multiple constructors.
-24. Properties of an object must have a default value, or be explicitly assigned in the constructor of the object class.
+25. Properties of an object must have a default value, or be explicitly assigned in the constructor of the object class.